 Bed bug heat treatments are an excellent way to eradicate bed bugs.
 It uses safe techniques and will kill all life-stages of bed bugs in just one day.
 It is often used in conjunction with CimeXa because there are many items in which pesticides cannot be applied, like bedding and clothing.
 Unlike other pesticides, CimeXa is not affected by heat treatments.

 Although it is not needed, as heat treatments kill 100% of bed bugs, many people choose to use CimeXa after heat treatments to give themselves a peace of mind.

 Word of Caution: Some bed bug exterminators will not heat treat a home if DE or CimeXa has been used.
 This is due to the industrial fans that are used to spread the heat amongst the home.
 The air will kick up the silica dust which in large quantities can be unsafe to inhale.

 Don’t want to battle bed bugs for weeks or present pesticides into your home?
-Consider a bed bug heat treatment, an eco-friendly bed bug extermination process that will kill all life-stages of bed bugs in just one day!
+Consider a bed bug heat treatment, a non-chemical bed bug extermination process that will kill all life-stages of bed bugs in just one day!
 If you are in Cleveland, OH and have bed bugs or think you do, give Bed Bug BBQ a call at (216) 221-1227 to schedule your FREE inspection today.